rust-lang/rust/doc/tutorial-borrowed-ptr.md

 Perhaps you can see where the danger lies: if the shape were somehow to be reassigned, perhaps to a circle, then although the memory used to store that shape value would still be valid, _it would have a different type_!
-This is shown in the following diagram, depicting what the state of memory would be if shape were overwritten with a circle:
+The following diagram shows what memory would look like if code overwrote `shape` with a circle:

 ~~~ {.notrust}
 Stack             Memory